-Compare pet insurance covering accidents and illnesses for 12 months with Stickee Technology
+Compare pet insurance covering accidents and illnesses for 12 months

 A time-limited policy offers a fixed sum for each illness or injury your pet gets.
 It’s typically one of the cheaper types of pet insurance, because there are limits to how much, and for how long, you can claim.